The BEST Kombucha Ratio for a Tasty Brew

 Kombucha Add-Ins Ratio

-Once your kombucha has finished brewing, it’s time to add some flavorings to empty 16 oz bottles and fill them up with kombucha!
-You always want to use your flavor add-ins at bottling time (not during your first fermentation) so that your SCOBY remains pure and unadulterated.
+Once your kombucha has finished brewing, it’s time to bottle it and add some fun flavorings!
+It’s important to only add these flavor add-ins at bottling time (not during your first fermentation in the large container) so that your SCOBY remains pure and unadulterated.

 You can do the same flavor for all of your bottles, or try a different flavor for each one.
 This is where it gets super fun!